 Estate agents (makelaars): A good starting point is the MVA, the professional association for estate agents active in the Amsterdam Metropolitan Area.
 MVA agents can help with renting, leasing out or valuing a home and give information and advice about the Amsterdam housing market.

 In the private sector landlords usually ask for a deposit, which is typically the equivalent of one or two months’ rent.
 As for contracts, tenancy agreements can be concluded for fixed periods of time and changed at the discretion of the tenant and landlord (or due to circumstances).
 You should therefore read your tenancy agreement carefully.
 Learn more about housing rights in the Amsterdam Area.

 Another possibility is to look into social housing options.
 The Netherlands has the biggest public housing sector in Europe, the majority of which is owned by private, non-profit housing associations.
 These rental dwellings are primarily aimed at lower income groups, with a maximum rent capped by law.
 However, with a waiting list of between 8-14 years, social housing is not a favourable option for most expats.
 You must also meet strict criteria:

 To be eligible for social housing, you must:

 Satisfy certain conditions, one being that your monthly income is below a certain level.
-Until 1 January 2018, housing associations are allowed to exclusively let their social homes (basic rent up to €710.68) to people with a maximum income up to €36,165 (taxable income of the entire household).
+Housing associations are allowed to exclusively let their social homes (basic rent up to €710.68) to people with a maximum income up to €36,165 (taxable income of the entire household).
 The housing association will apply for a housing permit for you.

 Be in the municipality where you are looking for housing, for instance because you work there.
 The landlord will only obtain a housing permit for you if you satisfy all the stipulated conditions.